sunset1115/Mobile-Hybrid/READ.md

-Hello everyone!
-You can see my sample app.
+#Hello everyone!#
+Welcome to you!

+There are some Hybrid app for Mobile in this repository.
+This repo is for sunset.co

+#book-store#
-book-store is very useful hybrid app.
+  This is very useful hybrid app.
-This is a user's little libray.
+  This is a user's little libray in Phone.

+#WheatherApp#
-And WheatherApp is my first Hybrid app.
+  This is my first Hybrid app.
   This is based on Ionic.

+#Ekiosk_H#
-And Ekiosk_H is Hybrid app of ekioskmobile.net site.
+  This is Hybrid app of ekioskmobile.net site.
   This is developed by using Node.js and Google Polymer.

-This is runned grunt-server.
+#Boat#

-Boat is boat rental for HongKong.
+  This is boat rental app for HongKong.
   The owner of boat managed his boat.
   This app is connected to server by using the REST api.

+#Toronto#
-Toronto is Ionic design for searching shop.
+  This is Ionic design for searching shop at Toronto City.
-In this app, there are 7 responsive page for restaurant,etc in toronto city.
+  In this app, there are 7 responsive page for restaurant, shop, hospital, etc.

 Thank you.
 Best regards.

+Alexey && Leonid